Lupetti-Lorenzo/Lupex-Productivity-Pack/README.md

 ![](preview.gif)

+Also there is a small set of console.log snippets

+-   `logc`: print a colored log.
+-   `logd`: print a debug log.
+-   `logv`: print a visual log.

 ## Extension Settings

 This extension contributes the following settings:

--   `lupex.timer`: enable/disable the timer feature
+-   `lupex.timer`: enable/disable the timer feature.
 -   `lupex.countDown.enabled`: enable/disable the count down feature.
 -   `lupex.countDown.redTextLastTotSeconds`: The last tot seconds of the count down are displayed red.